Presenter: Marge Blanc, MA, CCC-SLP

 "Good explanation of how Gestalt Language Processors learn language differently and that echolalia is not disordered language acquisition.
 I liked the true examples of how gestalts are used to communicate different concepts/thoughts."
 C.D.
 (Nov.
 2022)

-"Learning about grammar and how to analyze appropriately (even though grammar is still silly ;D ).
+"Learning about grammar and how to analyze appropriately.
 Course was easy to pace myself over time.
 It gave real examples.
 It was given from many perspectives (SLP, parents, etc.)."
 L.H.
 (Nov.
 2022)

 "Liked seeing demonstrations of therapy sessions as well as seeing clients who made tremendous progress.
 I liked the shared information and thoroughness of every guest speaker."
 A.S.
 (Nov.
 2022)